GazzolaLab/PyElastica/README.md

 If you would like to participate, please read our [contribution guideline](CONTRIBUTING.md)

-PyElastica is developed by the [Gazzola Lab][link-lab-website] at the University of Illinois at Urbana-Champaign.
+PyElastica is developed by the [Gazzola Lab][link-lab-website] at the University of Illinois Urbana-Champaign.

 ## Senior Developers ✨
 _Names arranged alphabetically_
+- Ali Albazroun
 - Arman Tekinalp
 - Chia-Hsien Shih (Cathy)
 - Fan Kiat Chan